 And despite relatively low commissions, you don’t need a website that’s doing 100,000 hits a month to generate a fantastic income.

-Small blogs that target specific niche’s generally attract higher-quality traffic compared to larger sites offering more generic advice.
+Small blogs targeting specific niche’s, generally attract higher-quality traffic compared to larger sites offering more generic advice.

 Higher-quality, targeted traffic = more conversions.